iamvishalrathi/NextRole/README.md

 - 🌐 Access to public interviews created by other users
 - ⭐ Rating system for interview quality
 - 📈 Analytics for interview creators
+- 💼 **Dual Interview Categories**: Separate collections for Mock Interviews and Job-specific Interviews
+- 🎯 **Structure-based Generation**: Generate interviews from pre-built templates with personalized question generation
+- 🔍 **Enhanced Interview Discovery**: Browse and take interviews created by the community with improved filtering

 ### 5. Community Features
 - 🔎 Discover and practice with interviews created by other users
+- 🏢 **Job Interview Structures**: Dedicated interview templates for specific job openings with company details, CTC, and location
+- 📊 **Usage Analytics**: Track how many times interview structures have been used
+- 🎨 **Enhanced User Experience**: Improved loading states, better error handling, and smoother navigation
+- 🔧 **Developer-Focused Questions**: Specialized question sets for Full Stack Developers focusing on actual project experience and coding journey
 - 📤 Share your custom interviews with the community
 - 👥 View profiles of other users and their public interviews
 ---